vamshikurupati/5143-OpSys-kurupati/chapter2_review.md

   and introduction of new system functions without interfering with service.

 ##2.
 What is the kernel of an OS?
-  kernel is a computer program that manages input/output requests from software, and translates them into data processing instructions for the central processing unit and other electronic components of a computer.
+  The kernel is a fundamental part of a modern computer's OS.It is a computer program that manages input/output requests from           software, and translates them into data processing instructions for the central processing unit and other electronic components of a   computer.
 The kernel is a fundamental part of a modern computer's operating system.
   Functions of the kernel:
   Memory Management
   Device Management